wingkwong/leetcode-the-hard-way/tutorials/math/combinatorics.md

 public:
     int subsetXORSum(vector<int>& nums) {
         int arrayOR = 0;
-        for(int num:nums) arrayOR |= num;
+        // Do OR of whole array to obtain bits which are set atleast once for(int num:nums) arrayOR |= num;
-        return arrayOR*(1<<(nums.size() - 1));
+        // Compute the final answer using the formula discussed return arrayOR*(1<<(nums.size() - 1));
     }
 };